sf-wdi-38/rails-view-templating/README.md

 We can also move the header and/or the footer into a partial.
 This option would be best when for example we only use the menu on some pages, but not all.
 For instance, if the home page uses a hero image in place of the header, we should move that header with menu section to a partial.

-2)  What would our layout, view, and template look like if the header with menu section is a partial?
+2)  What would our layout, view, and template look like if the header/menu section is a partial?

   <details><summary>click for an answer</summary>